Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

 2. Based on the above scenario, what is the preferred employee behavior?
-    - For example, if employees were downloading suspicious email attachments, the preferred behavior would be that employees only download attachments from trusted sources.
+    - For example, if employees were downloading suspicious email attachments, the preferred behavior would be that employees only download attachments from trusted sources such as within the network e-mail/intranet

 Answer: